Olympic Mocs

 Class of 2011

-Yuichi Sasaki (right) is a Sports Therapist for the Malaysian Olympic and Paralympic teams and is part of the Strength and Conditioning program.
+Yuichi Sasaki (right) was a Sports Therapist for the Malaysian Olympic and Paralympic teams and part of the Strength and Conditioning program from 2016 to 2018.
+He is presently working at the Hong Kong Sports Institute with their Squash team in preparation for the sport's inclusion in the 2028 Games in Los Angeles.

-Sasaki graduated from Florida Southern in 2011 with a degree in Athletic Training.
-He then earned his Master’s degree in Athletic Training from Missouri State University in 2014.
+Sasaki graduated from Florida Southern in 2011 with a degree in athletic training.
+He then earned his master’s degree in athletic training from Missouri State University in 2014.
 After graduation, he worked at Lee University in Tennessee before getting the position in Malaysia.
-Yuichi Sasaki’s aspiration at the Tokyo 2020 Games is to have the athletes he works with win gold medals.
+Yuichi Sasaki’s aspiration at the 2020 Games was to have the athletes he worked with win gold medals.

 Sources: